agile-ts/documentation/docs/packages/core/features/state/Introduction.md

 ```

 ### 🔨 Usage
-We might use a State, if we want to remember the theme of our application, or the userId of the logged-in User.
+We might use a State, if we want to remember the active theme of our application,
+or the userId of the  current logged-in User.
 ```ts
 const THEME_TYPE = App.createState("dark");
 // <- toggled theme switch
 THEME_TYPE.set("light");
 ```
-Here we create a `THEME_TYPE` State which initially has the value "dark".
+In the above example we create a `THEME_TYPE` State which has the initial value "dark".
-After toggling the theme switch, we update the THEME_TYPE to "light".
+After toggling the theme switch, we update the `THEME_TYPE` to "light".

 ### ⛳️ Sandbox
 Test the State yourself.
 It's only one click away.
 Just select your preferred Framework below.